When is the conference?

 Will there be presentations in Spanish?

 Yes!
 There will be one stage dedicated entirely to presentations in Spanish.
 See the schedule for details.

 Are Continuing Education Units (CEU's) available for school teachers and administrators who attend the conference.

 Yes.
-We are pleased to announce that Continuing Education Credits (CEUs) are available from the Association of Christian Schools International (ACSI) for attending the 2017 SES National Conference on Christian Apologetic.
-No extra cost beyond normal conference registration is required to obtain CEU credits through ACSI.
-Make sure to check in at the information desk upon arrival and let them know you want to obtain CEUs.
+We are pleased to announce that Continuing Education Credits (CEUs) are available for attending the 2017 SES National Conference on Christian Apologetics.
+No extra cost beyond normal conference registration is required to obtain CEU credits through SES.
+Make sure to check in at the information desk or the SES table to complete a CEU application.
+CEUs cannot be issued if the application is not completed and returned at the conference.
 If you have further questions, please contact SES Registrar Doug Potter, email@example.com.

 Will I be able to meet the speakers?
 Can I get a certain speaker to sign my book?

 Maybe.
 Many renowned speakers come to participate in this unique conference.
 Most of the speakers will be on the premises throughout the event.
 We cannot promise that you will get to personally meet the speaker of your choice.
 But chances are strong that you will see the speakers in and around the facility.
 If the speakers happen to be headed to the platform for their presentation, or is going to an appointment with a journalist in the media room, please be considerate of their time.
 Southern Evangelical Seminary is blessed to annually assemble a list of presenters who are godly, gifted, and gracious.